Code Snippet Saver

 Save, organize, and manage your code snippets in one place.

-What is a Code Snippet Saver?
+What Is a Code Snippet Manager?

-Why Developers Use Snippet Managers?
+Why Developers Use Snippet Managers

 Developers repeatedly write the same boilerplate code across projects: authentication flows, database connection strings, state management setups, error handling patterns, and utility functions.
 Relying on memory or scattered text files leads to inconsistencies, version drift, and wasted time searching through old projects.
+A snippet manager eliminates these problems by providing a single, organized repository where every useful piece of code lives.

 Best Practices for Managing Code Snippets